Focus and Area of Specialty

 Follow up sessions: 50 minutes or 30 minutes (Approximately 1-2 weeks after initial visit.
 We will discus the follow up at the first session.)

-- Insurance: I am an "in network" provider for Pacificsource, Regence BCBS, and MODA insurance.
-I can bill Providence as an "out of network" provider.
+Insurance: I am an "in network" provider for Providence, Pacificsource, Regence BCBS, and MODA insurance.
 For all other insurance companies, I can provide a superbill for you to submit to your insurance company for reimbursement if there is an appropriate medical diagnosis.
 It is up to you to know the terms for reimbursement and speak to your insurance company prior to the session.
 I do not participate in Medicare, OHP or Trillium insurance and cannot provide Medicare approved services (renal disease, diabetes).
 I cannot provide a Medicare "opt out letter" to supplemental insurance at this time.

 Based on what I find in the nutrition assessment, I will recommend a tailored program in line with your current state of health and wellness that will help you reach your short and long-term goals.